sciZer0/7/v/README.md

 This distribution mechanism provides the blockchain the ideal Gini coefficient of 0 at day one, and the best Gini coefficient in the industry from day one.

-*There are ideas on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
-All ideas will be revealed Contributors of the Vote DAO.*
+*As mentioned above, there are ideas on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
+The given ideas will only be revealed to Contributors of the Vote DAO.*

 <br>